 Wisconsin Wetland Inventory cached service.
 It allows for faster display.

-June 1, 2021: Entirely new wetland mapping for select areas across Wisconsin.
-The data are preliminary.
+File contains current WWI dataset along with new LiDAR-based mapping for select areas across Wisconsin.
+The LiDAR-based data are preliminary.
 Contact Calvin Lawrence with feedback or issues.

-- For more information on the inventory, please contact:
+- For more information on the Wisconsin Wetland Inventory: